oceanhackweek/oceanhackweek.github.io/resources/logistics/getting_help.md

 ## Reporting a Code of Conduct violation

-Harassment and other [Code of Conduct violations](../conduct.md) reduce the value of OceanHackWeek for everyone.
-If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible to one of the instructors.
+Harassment and other [Code of Conduct violations](/about/code-of-conduct.md) reduce the value of OceanHackWeek for everyone.
+If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible to one of the organizers or instructors.
 You can make a report either personally or anonymously. **Anonymous reports can be made [here](https://oceanhackweek.wufoo.com/forms/zep2ybt1swlulc/).**